RocketChat/SlimDesktopApp/README.md

 ### What's Done till now
 - [x] Code-Fixed Authentication System
-- [x] All Chats List within a single window
+- [x] All Channels List within a single window
 - [x] Pop-up a new window for each chat which clicked over
 - [x] Real-time Subscription for messages within each window
 - [x] Retrieval of messages of each chat with pagination